PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-07 05:41:05
+Last updated: 2024-04-07 05:41:42
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: In King's Landing, there are two sorts of people.
+The players and the pieces.  -  Petyr Baelish